 One of my daughter’s favorite bedtime stories was from a Sesame Street Growing-Up Collection.
 It was called “It’s no Fun to be Sick“.
 I haven’t thought about that book in decades!
 Idle minds really do wander!

-Most soup preparations will begin the same way.
-A drizzle of olive oil in a large stock pot set over medium heat.
-Add the onions and celery; and saute for about 5 minutes.
+Most soup preparations will begin the same way: a drizzle of olive oil in a large stock pot set over medium heat, followed by the addition of onions and celery.
+Sauté these vegetables together for about 5 minutes.

 Once the onions have sweated and have become translucent, add the garlic and cook for barely a minute, stirring frequently.